Acylindrical hyperbolicity of cubical small-cancellation groups: Introduction

 \subsection{Outline of the paper}

-In Section~\ref{sec:background}, we recall the definitions of acylindrical hyperbolicity and WPD elements, and a result of Osin connecting them.
-Section~\ref{sec:cubical_pres} begins with a discussion of cubical presentations, disc diagrams, and the features of cubical small-cancellation theory needed in the proof of the classification of triangles, Theorem~\ref{thmi:classification_of_triangles}, which also occurs in this section.
-In Section~\ref{sec:metalemma}, we give a list of conditions on a cubical small-cancellation group $G$ acting on a hyperbolic space $\hyp$ sufficient to ensure that $G$ contains an element acting on $g$ as a WPD element.
-In Section~\ref{sec:hyp}, we produce such a space $\hyp$, formed from a generalized Cayley graph $\cay(X^*)$ by coning off both the relators and the hyperplane-carriers.
-Finally, in Section~\ref{sec:finding_loxodromic}, we explain when one can find elements of $G$ acting loxodromically on $\hyp$; in concert with the results of the preceding two sections, this completes the proof of Theorem~\ref{thmi:main}.
+In Section~\ref{sec:background}, we recall background on acylindrical hyperbolicity and WPD elements.
+Section~\ref{sec:cubical_pres} contains a discussion of cubical presentations, disc diagrams, and the parts of cubical small cancellation theory needed in the proof of the classification of triangles, Theorem~\ref{thmi:classification_of_triangles}, which also occurs in this section.
+The proof uses the theory developed in~\cite{Wise:QCH}.

+In Section~\ref{sec:metalemma}, we give a list of conditions on a cubical small cancellation group $G$ acting on a hyperbolic space $\hyp$ sufficient to ensure that $G$ contains an element $g$ acting on $\hyp$ as a WPD element.
+Specifically, we use Theorem~\ref{thmi:classification_of_triangles} to show that any $g\in G$ acting loxodromically on a space $\hyp$ satisfying the given conditions acts as a WPD element.
+In Section~\ref{sec:hyp}, we produce such a space $\hyp$, formed from a generalized Cayley graph $\cay(X^*)$ by coning off both the relators and the hyperplane carriers.
+Theorem~\ref{thmi:classification_of_triangles} is also used here to check that $\hyp$ is hyperbolic.
+Finally, in Section~\ref{sec:finding_loxodromic}, we prove Theorem~\ref{thmi:main}.

-We assume basic knowledge of CAT(0) and nonpositively-curved cube complexes and cubical presentations; familiarity with the background material in~\cite{Wise:CBMS} is sufficient.
+We assume basic knowledge of CAT(0) and nonpositively curved cube complexes and cubical presentations; we refer the reader to~\cite{Wise:QCH} for most of the background.
+Most of the material that we will need from~\cite{Wise:QCH} is restated below, although for some more technical points we will refer the reader to~\cite{Wise:QCH} with various citations.